japila-books/spark-sql-internals/docs/physical-operators/ShuffledHashJoinExec.md

 # ShuffledHashJoinExec Binary Physical Operator for Shuffled Hash Join

-`ShuffledHashJoinExec` is a link:SparkPlan.md#BinaryExecNode[binary physical operator] to <<doExecute, execute>> a *shuffled hash join*.
+`ShuffledHashJoinExec` is a SparkPlan.md#BinaryExecNode[binary physical operator] to <<doExecute, execute>> a *shuffled hash join*.

 `ShuffledHashJoinExec` performs a hash join of two child relations by first shuffling the data using the join keys.

-`ShuffledHashJoinExec` is <<creating-instance, selected>> to represent a link:spark-sql-LogicalPlan-Join.adoc[Join] logical operator when [JoinSelection](../execution-planning-strategies/JoinSelection.md) execution planning strategy is executed and link:spark-sql-properties.adoc#spark.sql.join.preferSortMergeJoin[spark.sql.join.preferSortMergeJoin] configuration property is off.
+`ShuffledHashJoinExec` is <<creating-instance, selected>> to represent a spark-sql-LogicalPlan-Join.md[Join] logical operator when [JoinSelection](../execution-planning-strategies/JoinSelection.md) execution planning strategy is executed and spark-sql-properties.md#spark.sql.join.preferSortMergeJoin[spark.sql.join.preferSortMergeJoin] configuration property is off.

 [NOTE]
 ====
-link:spark-sql-properties.adoc#spark.sql.join.preferSortMergeJoin[spark.sql.join.preferSortMergeJoin] is an internal configuration property and is enabled by default.
+link:spark-sql-properties.md#spark.sql.join.preferSortMergeJoin[spark.sql.join.preferSortMergeJoin] is an internal configuration property and is enabled by default.

-That means that [JoinSelection](../execution-planning-strategies/JoinSelection.md) execution planning strategy (and so Spark Planner) prefers link:spark-sql-SparkPlan-SortMergeJoinExec.adoc[sort merge join] over shuffled hash join.
+That means that [JoinSelection](../execution-planning-strategies/JoinSelection.md) execution planning strategy (and so Spark Planner) prefers spark-sql-SparkPlan-SortMergeJoinExec.md[sort merge join] over shuffled hash join.

 In other words, you will _hardly_ see shuffled hash joins in your structured queries unless you turn `spark.sql.join.preferSortMergeJoin` on.
 ====